-Three pagodas, about 1 kilometer (0.6 mile) northwest of the ancient city of Dali, occupying a scenic location at the foot of Mt.
-Cangshan facing Erhai Lake, has a history of over 1,800 years.
+Three Pagodas located in Chongsheng Temple, is about 1 kilometers (0.6 miles) northwest of the Dali Ancient City.
+Facing Erhai Lake, Chongsheng Temple is located at the western border Cangshan Mountain.
+It's said that 9 Kings of Dali Kingdom chose to be a Chongsheng monastery in the temple.
+The Three Pagodas inside the temple was built 1,800 years ago.
 It is a symbol of the history of Dali City, and a record of the development of Buddhism in the area.
 As its name implies, Three Pagodas are made of three ancient independent pagodas forming a symmetrical triangle.
 This is unique in China.
 A visit to the pagodas should not be missed by any visitor to Dali City.

 Many sculptures of Buddha made of gold, silver, wood or crystal, Buddhist readings, and more than 600 various medicinal ingredients were found in Qianxun Pagoda, playing an important role in explaining the ancient history of Dali City.
 Study of Three Pagodas and the cultural relics that have been excavated at the site provide significant data for exploring the history, religion, and art of the area.
 Today, travelers can visit Three Pagodas at night, when it is illuminated providing a fantastic scene.
 Nearby on the 'marble street' there are many folk-craft workshops and stands specializing in marble and brick-painting.